Infiniti Extended Warranty: Cost, Coverage and Plans

 We can’t assume where you stand on the last two points, but we can break down the first two in more detail to help you make up your mind.

 For starters, reports of Infiniti’s reliability are mixed.
 J.D.
-Power ranked the brand 22nd out of 29 automakers in 2024 based on the high number of problems it saw coming from 2021 vehicles.
+Power ranked the brand 14th out of 30 automakers in 2025 based on the number of problems it saw coming from 2022 vehicles.

 Consumer reviews of Infiniti seem to point toward the latter, with some customers citing frequent mechanical and electrical issues with 2019 and newer vehicles.
 Felicia, a ConsumerAffairs reviewer from Texas, reported that their infotainment system failed three times within six months, and in the end, Infiniti bought back the car.

 2019 Data from RepairPal suggests that Infiniti vehicles only cost $638 per year in maintenance and repairs.
-That’s about $887 when adjusted for inflation — just below the $907 average across all brands.
-However, concerning reviews like Felicia’s — and a below-average J.D.
-Power ranking — may indicate that recent Infinitis have build-quality issues, potentially increasing the value of an extended auto warranty.
+That’s about $887 when adjusted for inflation, just below the $907 average across all brands.
+However, concerning reviews like Felicia’s may indicate that recent Infinitis have build-quality issues, potentially increasing the value of an extended auto warranty.

 So, let’s recap the facts: